Dont panic! Yes, its hard not to, but its important that you remain focused if you want to successfully find your dog.

 If your dog is a certain breed its fairly easy to identify, however, problems can occur when you have a crossbreed.
 When making contact with people, rather than giving it a breed - describe the dog, specific markings or scars that makes your dog unique.
 Eg: You know your dog as a German Shepherd Cross, but your dog actually looks like a black and tan collie cross - dont be tempted to label it with a specific breed.

 Call your local authority dog warden (see our contact information page) If your local authority uses a sub contractor to collect out of hours strays, ask your council for their contact details and call.
-Some councils may not give out their details, in cases like this, ask the council to pursue on your behalf.
-But check back to ensure it has actually been done.
+Some councils may not give out their details.
+In cases like this, ask the council to pursue on your behalf, but check back to ensure it has actually been done.

 Even though the police are no longer responsible for stray dogs, contact your local station - they may still have a lost and found register.
 If your dog is stolen, insist on a crime reference number.

 Contact your local stray dog kennels.
-(Contact information can be obtained from your local authority.
+(Contact information can be obtained from your local authority).

 Contact your local RSPCA centre, if you dont have one contact the national number on 0300 1234999